HOME > Sustainability > Governance:Corporate Governance

 NTN KOREA CO., LTD.

-The appointment of Executive Officers shall be determined after careful deliberation by the Board of Directors, comprehensively considering whether they possess personalities, insights, capabilities, experience/performance, etc. that are appropriate for fulfilling their duties.
-In addition, if it becomes clear that an Executive Officer lacks the required qualifications, he/she will be promptly dismissed by the Board of Directors.
+The appointment of Executive Officers shall be determined after careful deliberation by the Board of Directors, taking into overall account whether they possess the appropriate character, insight, capabilities, experience and track record to fulfil their duties.
+In addition, if it becomes clear that an Executive Officer lacks the required qualifications, they shall be promptly dismissed by the Board of Directors.

-On June 25, 2021, the Company removed the Managing Executive Officers and eliminated hierarchical relationships among Executive Officers and made them one team.
-It enables all Executive Officers to activate discussions and respond to various issues quickly toward further enhancement of its corporate value.
+On June 25, 2021, NTN Group removed the Managing Executive Officers and eliminated hierarchical relationships among Executive Officers to create one team.
+This was also done in order to re-activate discussions among Executive Officers, respond to issues quickly and to further enhance corporate value.

-Since April 2022, ESG items have been set as key individual target measures for Executive Officers involved in the calculation of annual incentives (bonuses).
-The degree of achievement of these ESG items is one of the evaluation indicators.
-By introducing ESG items into the evaluation system, Executive Officers are promoting active ESG initiatives.
+Since April 2022, ESG factors have been set as key individual target measures for Executive Officers involved in the calculation of annual incentives (bonuses).
+The degree of achievement of these ESG factors is one of the evaluation indicators.
+Incorporating ESG factors into the evaluation system promotes active engagement by Executive Officers on ESG.

 2006